jkaba/Basbeall/README.md

 PredictedPlayerStats.py
 - This is an extension of the PredictedBatAvg.py program.
 A user inputs a player's first and last name to the program which the Neural Network trained on StatCast data will return an estimated batting average and slugging percentage based on this players StatCast data.

+PitcherData.py
+- This program is meant to be used as a tool to compare a pitcher's pitch data before and after a specified date.
+This program takes as user input a pitcher's first and last name, as well as two date ranges to compare data, and returns a plot of the pitcher's pitch data as well as a data table with info such as Speed, Release Extension, Break, Exit Velocity, and Launch Angle.